ualtinok/kandilli/README.md

 ### Step 6: Auction Ends
 - If the winners proposal is not challenged during fraud proof window, auction ends.
-- Loser bid owners, can withdraw their bids.
+- Loser bid owners can withdraw their bids.
 - Anyone can call the claim function for winners including winners themselves.
 See below for more details.

 ## About Minimum Bid Amount and "Mint for me"